hemantksingh/messup-learn/Infrastructure/AWS.md

 |:---------------------:|:------------------------------|:-------------------------:|
 |A physical person      |Functions such as administrator, developer etc |Internal usage within AWS |

-IAM policies are generally applied to Groups as opposed to individual users.
+IAM Policies are generally applied to Groups as opposed to individual users.

+IAM Roles can also be identities you can create in IAM that has specific permissions.
+A role is similar to a user, as it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
+Instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it e.g. a role can be assigned to an EC2 instance to allow the instance access to another AWS resource e.g. S3 bucket as opposed to providing credentials to the instance for access to S3

 Root Account: The account created when you first set up your AWS account and which has complete admin access.
 This should be secured with MFA and not meant to be used to log in day to day.